- Date of Incident

 - Arrested and released

-Journalist arrested, cameras seized while covering protests in Washington, DC
+Settlement reached in suit brought by freelance journalist who was arrested, his cameras seized while covering protests in DC

 Freelance journalist Kian Kelley-Chung dropped the lawsuit he brought against Washington, D.C. officials and the Metropolitan Police Department on April 14, 2021, almost exactly eight months after he was arrested while covering protests in the city.